 You can expect that on the day of your appointment:

 - ANYONE entering MUST be wearing a mask.
 If you accompany your child to their appointment then you will be required to be screened as well.
 If possible, only the patients should enter the building.

 - Hand sanitizer will be made available, and must be used BEFORE entering the office AND before LEAVING.

 - Our staff will be asking you screening questions prior to your appointment.

 - IF YOU HAVE A BRACE OFF THEN YOU MUST LET US KNOW ASAP-WE WILL NOT BE ABLE TO REBOND IT “ON THE SPOT” AS WE HAVE DONE PREVIOUSLY.

 - If you develop any COVID19 symptoms within 14 days of your appointment please contact our office, your physician, and telehealth Ontario.

-Though this an inconvenience for all involved, delaying orthodontic visits for a few weeks is unlikely to cause any significant harm, as long as you are brushing your teeth regularly, keeping ideal oral hygiene standards and following the instructions which are summarized below.
+For those of you waiting to be seen, please know that delaying orthodontic visits is unlikely to cause any significant harm, as long as you are brushing your teeth regularly, keeping ideal oral hygiene standards and following the instructions which are summarized below.
 These instructions are for those under active treatment using fixed braces, removable braces, Invisalign, retainers, or in interceptive treatment with an expander.
 Please follow these instructions to help minimize any potential problems: